Our Team in Uganda

 Representative

-Crentsil has also worked for UNHCR in different capacities in finance, administration, programme management in Several countries in Africa (Guinea, South Sudan, Ghana, and the Democratic Republic of Congo, Nigeria); Latin America – as Regional Programme/Admin Officer for Central America and based in Mexico City); Europe (UNHCR Headquarters in Geneva as Snr.
-Desk Officer for Central Africa and the Great Lakes Region); Asia (Admin/Finance Officer in Kandahar, Afghanistan).
+as Deputy Representative in Rwanda and Ethiopia (2013 – 2018).
+Mr. Crentsil has also worked for UNHCR in different capacities in Finance, Administration, Programme, and Operations Management in several countries in Africa (including Guinea, South Sudan, Ghana, the Democratic Republic of Congo, and Nigeria); Latin America – as Regional Programme/Admin Officer for Central America and based in Mexico City); Europe (UNHCR Headquarters in Geneva as Senior Desk Officer for Central Africa and the Great Lakes Region); Asia (Admin/Finance Officer in Kandahar, Afghanistan).

 Nwanne